Scientific name: Cuculus canorus

 Food: Invertebrates

-The cuckoo is more frequently heard than seen.
-Its call in April is a familiar springtime sound.
+Special features: Cuckoo are birds which are more frequently heard than seen.
+Their call in April is a familiar springtime sound.

 The cuckoo is well known for it's parasitic nesting behavior.
 The female selects a suitable nest, usually made by a smaller bird.
 She removes one egg from the nest and lays one of her own in its place.